3 min read

 RCG to build Chatham Island 4G network

-The Rural Connectivity Group, a joint venture between Spark, Vodafone and 2degrees, is working on the network.
+The Rural Connectivity Group, a joint venture between Spark, Vodafone and 2degrees, is building the network.
 It will include a new satellite dish and a link offering four times the existing capacity serving the islands.
 There will be five cellular towers.
 The new network will give almost every household and business on the island 4G wireless broadband.
 At the same time it will cover most roads.

-Commerce Commission wraps mobile bill review
+Commerce Commission refines data to wrap mobile bill review

 2degrees waives Aussie roaming fees